knowledge-computing/Peatland-permafrost/README.md

 ## 📁 Repository Structure

 - `RF/` — Implements a traditional **Random Forest** model for soil and permafrost prediction.
-- `MISO/` — Implements **MISO**, a multimodal vision-based deep learning model that integrates satellite imagery and geospatial covariates.
+- `MISO/` — Implements **MISO**, a multimodal vision-based deep learning model that integrates integrates a pretrained geospatial foundation model based on the SWIN Transformer [1], implicit image functions for continuous spatial prediction [2], and contrastive learning for multimodal feature alignment and geo-location awareness.

 ## 🚀 Running Commands